sakuoko/sakuoko.github.io/_pages/research.md

 toc_sticky: true
 ---

 My work centres on the intersection of chemical engineering and advanced computational techniques, enabling me to optimize systems, reduce inefficiencies, and improve overall productivity.
 I am continuously seeking new opportunities to integrate cutting-edge technology into chemical engineering for impactful results.
-Current and past research projects include:
+Current and past research projects include; the list is unordered and does not reflect project popularity or chronological order.
 - Regional coupled physical-biogeochemical modeling
 - Development of Soft Sensor for Bottom Composition in Distillation Column
-- Ocean mesoscale eddies and their parameterizations
+- Classification of Waste Products Using Transfer Learning
 - Adjoint modeling in the North Atlantic
 - Plant Design for the Production of Ammonia from Isopentane
 - Development of open source software tools